 Diagnosis and Treatment Options

 Early detection, accurate diagnosis, and appropriate treatment improve your child’s long-term survival and quality of life.
 We work closely with pathologists, radiologists, and radiation oncologists in diagnosing hematological and oncological conditions.
 This gives your child access to the most sophisticated radiological studies while limiting radiation exposure.
-In addition, we use the latest positron emission tomography and computerized tomography scans, magnetic resonance imaging, and ultrasounds, often performing these imaging tests under sedation to ease the anxiety of our young patients and provide the most accurate studies.
+In addition, we use the latest positron emission tomography and computerized tomography, magnetic resonance imaging, and ultrasound.

 For treatment, we use comprehensive, multidisciplinary approaches for children with acute lymphoblastic leukemia, non-Hodgkin’s lymphoma, brain tumors, rhabdomyosarcoma, Wilms' tumor, and Ewing sarcoma.
 To achieve the best possible results, we use a combination of specialized nursing, pharmacy, rehabilitation, and paramedical personnel, and access to increasingly sophisticated equipment and facilities.